aditya432-aiml/Todo_Application_Streamlit/readme.md

 3. **Use the interface to manage your tasks:**
    - **Add a new task:** Enter the task description and click "Add Task".
-   - **Mark a task as complete:** Click the checkbox next to the task.
    - **Delete a task:** Click the trash icon next to the task.

 ## Project Structure